coreBOS/coreBOSDocumentation/user/pages/05.configuration-tools/02.business-maps/09.field_dependency/item.md

     parameter
 -   fieldDep\_AssignUserSelect: set the assigned user to the given user ID parameter for uitype 101 fields

+    ### New!
+     fieldDep\_GetFieldSearch: searches for a field as reference in order to map other fields

 -   **NOT IMPLEMENTED YET**
 -   fieldDep\_ChangeLabel: will permit changing the label of a field
 -   fieldDep\_Format: return sprintf formatting of new\_value (use